Most founders think the answer to customer churn is better support. Wrong frame. And it leads to the wrong decisions.

 There are three ways to handle a customer who's struggling.

 Support is reactive.
 They struggle, you help.
 One customer, one interaction, one time.
 Next customer, same struggle, from scratch.
-Every support interaction costs $15–30.
+SaaS support costs $18–35 per ticket on average (SaaS Capital 2024).
+Every interaction starts from zero.
 It doesn't compound.

 Training is a moment.
 You get on a Zoom call, walk them through the product.
 Six months later the product changed.
 New users joined the account.
 You're back on Zoom, starting over.
 Training decays fast — and it scales with headcount, not with systems.